SoCXin/web/source/vim3/BootFromSpiFlash.md

 title: Boot From SPI Flash
 ---

-OS-Q VIM3/VIM3L contains a 16 MB SPI-Flash that's used as boot storage; so you can boot from it.
+Khadas VIM3/VIM3L contains a 16 MB SPI-Flash that's used as boot storage; so you can boot from it.
 This guide is about how to boot from the on-board SPI-Flash.

 ### Build U-boot For SPI-Flash
 The U-Boot for SPI-Flash is the same as eMMC U-Boot.
-We recommend using [Fenix Script](https://github.com/OS-Q/fenix) to build U-Boot, as it's easy this way.
+We recommend using [Fenix Script](https://github.com/Khadas/fenix) to build U-Boot, as it's easy this way.

 **This guide assumes that you have already setup a basic build environment.
 If not, please refer to [Fenix Usage](vim33/FenixScript.html).**